-Military plane crash victims: 'The cream of the crop'
+Military plane crash victims: 'The elite'

 Ryan Lohrey

-Navy Corpsman Ryan Lohrey, 30, a native of Middletown, Indiana, was a medic identified by US Sen. Joe Donnelly of Indiana on Wednesday.
+Navy Corpsman Ryan Lohrey, 30, a native of Middletown, Indiana, was a medic identified by US Sen. Joe Donnelly.

-"Ryan served our country with honor and we are grateful for his selfless service," Donnelly said on his web page.
+"Ryan served our country with honor and we are grateful for his selfless service," the Indiana senator said on his web page.
 "He will be missed, and I send my condolences and prayers to his family and friends."

-Lohrey graduated high school in 2005 where he was a football star who was determined to become an elite Navy SEAL.
-Lohrey's former high school teacher and football coach, Brent Kinsey, remembered him as stand out person.
+Lohrey graduated from high school in 2005.
+He was a football star who was determined to become an elite Navy SEAL.
+Lohrey's former high school teacher and football coach, Brent Kinsey, remembered him as standout person.

 "One of those kids that you just don't kind of forget," Kinsey told CNN affiliate WISH.
 "He made a great impact on our school community."